 The Graphics Inspector Toolbar

 When selecting the graphic in the scene, the graphics inspector toolbar will appear above the stage to display more options for customizing your graphic.
-Learn more about Create editor's inspect toolbars at 'How do I use the inspector toolbar in Create editor?'.
+Learn more about the Create editor's inspect toolbars at 'How do I use the inspector toolbar in the Create editor?'.

 Options in the graphics inspector toolbar include: